HackYourFuture

-Improving clarity, navigation, and user journeys across a multi-stakeholder website
+Improving clarity, navigation, and user journeys across a multi-stakeholder NGO website

 HackYourFuture is a nonprofit supporting people with limited access to the job market in building careers in tech.
-The platform serves multiple stakeholders — trainees, volunteers, sponsors, and employers — but lacked clarity and structure.
+The platform serves multiple user groups — trainees, volunteers, employers, and partners — but lacked clarity, making it difficult for users to take action.

 Client